 - Plan ahead Start the process to obtain a resolution from your governing body right away.
 Their process could be lengthy, and the resolution is required when you submit the application. - Make sure the person who completes the application is familiar with the proposed project and able to articulate it well. - Answer each question clearly, succinctly, and completely.
-Make sure your responses fully address all parts of every question asked.
+Make sure your responses focus on clarity and alignment with the Urban Forestry Funding Priority (or Priorities) and the Project Activity (or Activities) you selected in the grant application.
+Fully address all parts of every question asked.
 Have someone unfamiliar with your project read over your proposal.
-Do your responses give them a good understanding of what your project is about?
-Avoid leaving questions unanswered or simply saying yes or no. - Avoid irrelevant information.
+Do your responses give them a good understanding of what your project is about, the project outcomes and the impact the project will have on the Urban Forest?
+Avoid leaving questions unanswered. - Avoid irrelevant information.
 Answers should be specific to the proposed project.
 Unless specifically asked, don't include information beyond the scope of the project. - Follow application instructions.
 Have you submitted everything required for a complete application?